hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/introduction.rst

 The ``seth`` client is the user-facing CLI tool for interacting with a Sawtooth network that has Seth deployed on it.
-The ``seth-tp`` transaction processor is the component that implements "Ethereum-like" functionality within the Sawtooth platform.
+The ``seth-tp`` transaction processor is the component that implements 'Ethereum-like' functionality within the Sawtooth platform.
 Running Seth on a Sawtooth network is equivalent to connecting a ``seth-tp`` process to all validator nodes.
 The ``seth-rpc`` server is an HTTP server that acts as an adapter between the `Ethereum JSON RPC API`_ and the